 Flavours of September

-Mushrooms always take centre stage at this time of the year, with Scottish chanterelle and girolle being firm favourites.
-The quality and flavour are outstanding and the price makes them even more attractive.
-Also, keep an eye out for the graded cep bouchon and black trompette.
+Mushrooms are always a winner this month and the Scottish offer of chanterelle and girolle take centre stage.
+The quality and flavour are outstanding and the price makes them accessible to all.
+Also to look out for are the graded cep bouchon and black trompette – all at the mid £20 mark.